Executive Team

 Carla Y. Nell

-Vice-President, Corporate Relations, Stakeholder Engagement and Innovation
+Vice-President of Corporate Relations, Stakeholder Engagement & Innovation

 She is responsible for providing strategic leadership in the areas of communications, stakeholder engagement, government relations, and innovation, and managing and enhancing all relationships on behalf of the IESO.